c989/k8s-tracking-project/README.md

 - Pod = Task (Ephemeral instance).
 - Pods are associated with services via Selector -> Labels (key value pairs).
 - ReplicaSets are similar to auto-scaling groups.
+- Deployment is a ReplicaSet with rolling deployment --Can do rollbacks if something goes wrong

 ## Useful Commands
 ### kubectl